Hikmahx/ride-share/README.md

 ### Introduction

-RideShare is a ride-sharing application that allows users to create rides, request rides, and manage their profile and vehicles.
+Ride Share is a ride-sharing application that allows users to create rides, request rides, and manage their profile and vehicles.
 It provides authentication functionality and supports operations such as creating, updating, and deleting rides, vehicles, and ride requests.

 ### Features